KI7MT/git-remote-demo/README.md

 ## Generating Multi-Remote Repository

-Now that we have SSH Keys built, installed on the Git Service Providers, and SSH-Agent, it's time to build and deploy the demo repository.
+Now that we have SSH Keys built, installed on the Git Service Providers, and loaded to the SSH-Agent, it's time to build the demo repository.

-Will first make our directories, then initialize and add remotes.
+We will first make our directories, then initialize and add remotes.
 In a terminal, issue the following commands.
 We'll use the /tmp directory to prevent any conflicts elsewhere.

 ```bash